SSWConsulting/SSW.Rules.Content/rules/limit-the-scope/rule.md

 <!--endintro-->

-### Tip 1: Flag Problematic tasks as soon as possible
+### Tip 1: Flag problematic tasks as soon as possible

-If a feature is going to take a long time or isn't going to deliver much business value  make sure to flag it to the client and make sure it really is a priority.
-Explain that you can always deliver the feature at a later date after the go live.
-By following these steps only the features in the initial project are developed, saving the client time and money.
+If a feature is going to take a long time or isn't going to deliver much business value, make sure to flag it to the client and make sure it really is a priority.
+Explain that you can always deliver the feature at a later date after they go live.
+By following these steps, only the features in the initial project are developed, saving the client time and money.

 ### Tip 2: Estimate as you go

-When you are doing a Spec Review make sure you estimate tasks as you go.
+When you are doing a Spec Review, make sure you estimate tasks as you go.
 That way you can flag problematic tasks as soon as possible.
-Once you estimate a task get another developer to check it incase you missed anything.
+Once you estimate a task, get another developer to check it incase you missed anything.

 ### Tip 3: Flesh out requirements

 If an estimate looks high, the requirements might not be fully fleshed out.
-Double check if the requirements are clear enough otherwise follow-up with the client to discuss further.
+Double check if the requirements are clear enough, otherwise follow-up with the client to discuss further.